-I have a PhD in Political and Social Sciences from the University of Louvain (Belgium) on environmental justice and agrobiodiversity conservation.
+I have a PhD in Political and Social Sciences from the Centre for Philosophy of Law (UCL) on environmental justice and biodiversity conservation.
 I obtained my Master’s degree in Environmental Studies from the Free University of Brussels (ULB).

 Other academic positions & affiliations